-Metropolitan's storage as of January 1, 2023 is estimated to be 2.99 million acre-feet.
+Metropolitan's storage as of January 1, 2024 was estimated to be 4.15 million acre-feet.
+This is the highest beginning-of-year total water storage in Metropolitan's history.
 See "-Storage Capacity and Water in Storage."
-On January 9, 2023, the Board authorized the General Manager to secure additional water in 2023 pursuant to one-year water transfers from various water districts and private water purveyors throughout the State at a maximum cost of up to \$100 million.
-As of February 28, 2023, Metropolitan's projected supply/demand estimate for calendar year 2023 is approximately 119,000 acre-feet of surplus supplies based upon its demand estimate of 1.44 million acre-feet, and its supply estimate of 1.56 million acre-feet.
+As of March 26, 2024, Metropolitan's projected supply/demand gap for calendar year 2024 is approximately 30,000 acre-feet based upon its demand estimate of 1.45 million acre-feet, and its supply estimate of 1.42 million acre-feet.